lingtalfi/MikeMagicTools/README.md

 ### remove first x lines tool

-You might need this if you've used the prepender tool for debug purposes.
-Then use this tool to go back to the original files' state.
+Use this method to remove the first x lines of the given file set.

 ```php